bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 };
 ~~~

-In this case Alice creates a Commit containing a ParticipantListPatch
+In this case Alice creates a Commit containing a AppSync proposal adding
-proposal adding Bob@b.example, and Add proposals for all Bob's MLS clients.
+Bob@b.example, and Add proposals for all Bob's MLS clients.
+Alice includes the
-Alice includes the Welcome message which will be sent for Bob, a
+Welcome message which will be sent for Bob, a GroupInfo object for the hub
-GroupInfo object for the hub provider, and complete `ratchet_tree` extension.
+provider, and complete `ratchet_tree` extension.

 ~~~ tls
 enum {